Chris Wondolowski is 'still open': How he broke MLS' all-time goals record

 Besler's instincts are correct.
 According to ESPN Stats & Information research, broken into 15-minute intervals, Wondolowski scored a higher percentage of his goals in the second half of games during his career than the league average.

 From minute 46 to 60, Wondolowski scored 17.5 percent of his goals, as compared to 16.8 percent for MLS leaguewide.
 From minute 61 to 75, the percentages were 21.0 percent to 17.1 percent for MLS.
 From minute 76 to 90, Wondolowski scored 23.1 percent of his goals, as compared to the league average of 22.4 percent.

 Wondolowski is also the ultimate optimist and opportunist.
 There is simply no such thing as a low-percentage chance.

 "Wondo is the only guy that I've played against that does that 100 percent of the time.
 If there's a shot, I'll put my house on it that Wondo is going to be there following it up.
-And nine times out of 10 the goalkeeper saves it and nobody recognizes it.
-But the one time that the goalkeeper doesn't save it, or there's a deflection or whatever happens, he's in that spot.
-And 10 times out of 10 he makes that run just in case.
+And nine times out of 10, the goalkeeper saves it and nobody recognizes it.
+But the one time that the goalkeeper doesn't save it or there's a deflection or whatever happens, he's in that spot.
+And 10 times out of 10, he makes that run just in case.

-"His game is hard to describe," said Besler.
+"His game is hard to describe," Besler said.
 "That's probably why he's still somehow underrated.
-But to me, scoring goals is a skill, it's just like passing or shooting or running or dribbling.
+But to me, scoring goals is a skill; it's just like passing or shooting or running or dribbling.
 He has this instinct to score, and I don't think enough people rate that and view that as a skill.
 Some people might look at it and just assume it's hard work or at times luck or whatever reason it is.
 But in my mind, it's a skill, and he has mastered being able to sniff out a goal.
 He has this unique ability to figure out where the ball is going to drop before anybody else."